Breword/tmux/Modifier-Keys.md

    the key.

-The sequence the terminal sends to tmux and the sequence tmux sends to the application inside do not have to be the same - it is tmux's job to translate.
+The sequence the terminal sends to tmux and the sequence tmux sends to the application inside don't have to be the same - it is tmux's job to translate.
 But if either tmux and the terminal or tmux and the application do not agree, the key will not be recognized.